Protect, serve, and prepare to move into a key position in law enforcement or a federal agency with a bachelor's degree in criminal justice.

 Public safety degrees work very well for people who have been working in the field and need that academic credential.

-Susan Blankenship, MS
+Susan Blankenship, DM

 In this time where the Army is changing, getting an education will help you get promoted and increase your ability to be a critical and adaptive thinker and an exceptional leader.